jbanday808/Terraform-Full-Course-Aws/lessons/day03/README.md

 ```

 ### Troubleshooting Tips
-- Check AWS credentials are properly configured
+- Ensure AWS credentials are configured correctly
-- Verify region settings match your intended deployment location
+- Verify your region matches your setup
-- Ensure S3 bucket names are unique and follow naming conventions
+- Use unique bucket names
-- Review AWS CloudTrail for API call logs if needed
+- Check AWS CloudTrail logs for API activity if needed

 ## Next Steps
-Proceed to Day 4 to learn about Terraform state file management and remote backends using S3 and DynamoDB.
+Continue to Day 4 to learn about Terraform state file management and remote backends using S3 and DynamoDB.